vincecampanale/tower-of-hanoi/README.md

 3) I can place a disc over the platform I want to put it on and if it is a legal move, it will snap into place.
 If the move is illegal, it will go back to where I got it from and tell me why the move didn't work.

 4) The game tells me when I win.
+Strangely enough, without a time limit, there is no "losing" in this game unless I give up...which is impossible.

 5) I can see how many moves I've done and the minimum number of moves it takes to solve the puzzle.

+#### Credits

+[This Youtube playlist](https://www.youtube.com/playlist?list=PLCTVwBLCNozSGfxhCIiEH26tbJrQ2_Bw3) got me started off.
+Without it, this project would have taken way longer.

+Infinite thanks to [cabbibo](https://github.com/cabbibo) for their [ObjectControls project](https://github.com/cabbibo/ObjectControls), especially the [Drag and Drop](https://github.com/cabbibo/ObjectControls/blob/master/examples/drag.html) example.
+So useful.